Swamp Legend: Provenance

 The painting was purchased shortly after its completion by Paul Küppers, the director of the Hannoverscher Künstlerverein, and his wife Sophie, later Lissitzky-Küppers, directly from the artist's studio in Munich.
 In 1926, Sophie Lissitzky-Küppers loaned the painting to the Hanover Provincial Museum, along with 15 other modernist works.
 On July 5, 1937, it was confiscated there by the National Socialist Art Commission as part of the campaign against “Degenerate Art”.
 From July 19, 1937, it was presented in the eponymous abusive exhibition on the so-called "Dada Wall".

 In 1941, one of Hitler's official art dealers, Hildebrand Gurlitt bought the picture from the German Reich for 500 Swiss francs.
 In 1962 it was auctioned at the Lempertz auction house in Cologne, despite a reference to its origin and the assumption that it was still owned by Sophie Lissitzky-Küppers, and acquired by the Swiss collector Ernst Beyeler.
-He sold it to the Rosengart Gallery in Lucerne, where it was from 1973 to 1982.
+He sold it to the Rosengart Gallery in Lucerne, where it was held from 1973 to 1982.
 It was then acquired for DM 700,000 by the Gabriele Münter and Johannes Eichner Foundation and the city of Munich, which loaned it to the Städtische Galerie im Lenbachhaus.

 In 1992, Jen Lissitzky, the son of Sophie Lissitzky-Küppers, filed a lawsuit demanding restitution at the Munich District Court.
 The lawsuit was dismissed because of the statute of limitations.
 The principles of lifting the statute of limitations according to the Washington Declaration, to which the public museums in Germany have committed themselves, do not apply in this case, since the Lenbachhaus is a private foundation.
 At the end of March 2012, the heirs filed another lawsuit against the city of Munich for the picture to be handed over, on the grounds that there were new documents as evidence.

-In July 2017 it became known that the heirs had reached an agreement with the city of Munich.
-Accordingly, the heirs should be paid compensation and the painting will remain in the Lenbachhaus.
-The price was not mentioned.
+In July 2017 it became known that the heirs had reached an agreement with the city of Munich that they would be paid compensation and the painting would remain in the Lenbachhaus.
+The amount of the compensation was not mentioned.